brandonheller/klipper/docs/BLTouch.md

 Hook up the BL-Touch "servo" connector to a `control_pin` according to the BL-Touch documentation or your MCU documentation.
 Using the original wiring, the yellow wire from the triple is the `control_pin` and the white wire from the pair is the `sensor_pin`.
-You need to configure these pins according to your wiring.
+The sensor_pin should use a pullup (prefix the pin name with "^").
+Otherwise, you need to configure these pins according to your wiring.
 For example:

 ```
 [bltouch]
-sensor_pin: P1.24
+sensor_pin: ^P1.24
 control_pin: P1.26
 ```